sharkdp/numbat/book/src/list-functions-math.md

 (defined in *math::functions*)

 ### `median` (Median)
-Calculate the median of a list of quantities
+Calculate the median of a list of quantities.
 More information [here](https://en.wikipedia.org/wiki/Median).

 ```nbt